makinacorpus/DbToolsBundle/docs/content/getting-started/basics.md

 console db-tools:restore
 ```

-It will list you all the backups present on your disk, and you will just have
-to choose the one you want to restore!
+It will list you all the backups present on your disk, choose the one you want to restore!

 These commands are only kinds of shortcut for `pg_dump`/`pg_restore` or
 `mysqldump`/`mysql` but much more handy to use.
 They find the correct binaries